 Replacing Awning Parts

-The typical cost of fabric repair ranges from about $350 to $1,000.
+The typical cost of fabric repair ranges from $350 to $1,000.
 Depending on the severity of damage to your awning, you may only need to replace certain areas of the awning to save some money.
 Vinyl is a sturdy material but will need replacing if ripped or loose.
 It should also be replaced if it doesn’t do its job in providing cover to windows or sitting areas.

 Replacing a Motor

-Motors are going to be one of the most expensive feature of a retractable awning to fix or replace.
+Motors are going to be one of the most expensive features of a retractable awning to fix or replace.
 A motor can cost anywhere between $200 and $700.
 There are issues with retractable awning motors that can be solved with a quick fix.
 However, if you are experiencing more problems with your motor, there is a good chance it will need to be replaced.
 If it is necessary to purchase a new motor, some brands will include retractable arms in the price.

 Fixing RV Awnings

 Now that we’ve talked a little about the cost of replacing RV awnings, let’s talk about the cost of fixing parts.
 Sometimes these issues only require a little handy work to get you well on your way to enjoying the open road.

 Electrical Issues During RV Awning Repairs and Replacement